-Consular Officer Careers Consular officers protect Americans overseas so this IS criminal justice.
+Consular Officer Careers Consular officers protect Americans overseas.

 U.S. citizens are located all over the world and consular officers are there to support them in times of need.